Senior Mentoring Program

 Since 2019, senior students at Al Amanah have been working towards actively assisting the junior students set SMART goals and manage daily homework tasks and formal assessments.
-Senior students also work closely with junior classes to educate them about the importance of mental health and to advise them about various coping mechanisms they can make use of to handle the stress associated with high school study. *add testimony about a student who learnt a way to take care of their mental health* Students have also assisted in giving advice on building friendships and positive networks and have worked on developing resources to use in their sessions.
+Senior students also work closely with junior classes to educate them about the importance of mental health and to advise them about various coping mechanisms they can make use of to handle the stress associated with high school study.
+Students have also assisted in giving advice on building friendships and positive networks and have worked on developing resources to use in their sessions.

-Through weekly training workshops, senior cohorts are prepared for their mentoring sessions by working through communication strategies taught by secondary school co-ordinator Lubaba Dabboussi.
+Through weekly training workshops, senior cohorts are prepared for their mentoring sessions by working through communication strategies taught by secondary school co-ordinator.
 These include assisting mentors to gain important skills in mentoring such as goal setting, identifying personality strengths and weaknesses and how to give criticism so that they can become effective and successful mentors.